tarantool/ddl/README.md

     - Calculate bucket id for a specified space and sharding key.
     Method uses sharding function specified in DDL schema.

+    Method is not transactional in the sense that it catches up `_ddl_sharding_func` changes immediatelly: it may see changes that're not committed yet and may see a state from another transaction, which should not be visible in the current transaction.

     Return values: bucket_id if no error, otherwise return `nil, err`

 ## Input data format